 District News

 The Heritage District Finance Committee, under the leadership of District Superintendent Rev. LuAnn Rourke, uses district ministry shares to offer financial assistance and grants.
 For questions or assistance contact Rick Gorham at [email protected].
-Submit completed forms to Rick Gorham via postal mail: Rick Gorham, 13539 S. Rainbow Drive, Gregory, MI 48137, or email [email protected].
+Submit completed forms to Rick Gorham via postal mail: Rick Gorham, 13539 S. Rainbow Drive, Gregory, MI 48137, or email [email protected]

-Application for Financial Assistance >>>
+Application for Financial Assistance (Word) >>>

-Application for Connectional Church Grant >>>
+Application for Connectional Church Grant (Word) >>>

 Heritage District Youth Ministry Discipleship Grants